microsoft/protool/README.md

 # protool

 A tool for dealing with provisioning profiles

+### Installation

+    pip install protool

+### Examples:

+    import protool

+Alternatively, from the command line:

 # Contributing